We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-sleeptech +1 point · about 5 years ago Sleep Enthusiast
+sleeptech +1 point · over 5 years ago Sleep Enthusiast

 Oxygen too high to recommend CPAP?
 That's just bizarre.
 Is that the ENT's perspective or is it an official rule that they must abide by?
 If they're worth the money they're being paid, they should know that just because your oxygen saturation doesn't drop below 90% doesn't mean that you can't have severe OSA that will threaten your health (an eventually your life).